Azure/draft/README.md

 If you plan on deploying your application through your GitHub Action, commit all the files to your repository and watch your application get deployed!

+### `draft validate`

+Draft validate scans your manifests and populates warnings messages in your code terminal if your manifests are not following best practices.
+All best practices are sourced from AKS’s deployment safeguards feature.
+To learn more about deployment safeguards, visit the [offical documentation](https://learn.microsoft.com/azure/aks/deployment-safeguards).

 ### `draft info`
 The `draft info` command prints information about supported languages and deployment types.